Ph.D. Environmental Science, Policy and Management, UC Berkeley (2014)

 B.A.
 Development Studies, UC Berkeley (2005)

-Agroecology, biological control, trophic ecology, integrated pest management, landscape ecology, political economy of agricultural development
+Agricultural entomology, agroecology, biological control, integrated pest management, landscape ecology, trophic ecology, political economy of agricultural development

 Improving Biological Control of the Virginia Creeper Leafhopper in North Coast Vineyards (2013-present)

 Project Website: http://ucanr.edu/sites/vclh/

 Organic growers in Mendocino and Lake County have recently been experiencing serious outbreaks of the Virginia Creeper leafhopper (Ciccadellidae: Erythroneura ziczac), an invasive pest that established in this region around 2011/2012.
 Outbreaks are primarily due to (1) lack of biological control and (2) need to adjust the timing of chemical controls.
 Surveyed vineyards across northern California to identify potential Anagrus spp. parasitoids of E. ziczac.
 A candidate parasitoid (Anagrus daanei) has been identified in the Sacramento Valley.
 Initial efforts to collect, augment and release A. daanei from the Sacramento Valley into Mendocino County vineyards have been successful and led to increased parasitism of E. ziczac.
 We are now in the process of carrying out a program to mass release A. daanei in vineyards throughout Mendocino and Lake County.
 Efforts to identify and import parasitoids from other regions of California have been complemented by (1) grower outreach and education and (2) research to improve the efficacy and timing of OMRI-approved chemical control products.

 Insect Vectors of Grapevine Red Blotch-associated Virus (2015-present)